 Unschooling — In recent years, unschooling (child-led learning) has become a more common approach to homeschooling.

 These home-educational styles are only the tip of the iceberg.
 You can also take a look at other homeschooling methods, including the Unit Studies Approach, Waldorf Education method and The Principle Approach.

 Examine your child’s learning style

-Consider your child's personality, strengths and weaknesses, as well as their dominant learning style.
+Here’s the good news on this one — you know your kid better than anyone.
+Consider your child’s personality, strengths and weaknesses, as well as their dominant learning style.
 Some children are visual processors, learning best by seeing, while others are auditory processors and learn by listening.
 Other children do best by doing.
 These kids are dubbed kinesthetic or tactile processors.
-Your child's learning style can be broken down even further -- into linguistic, logical-mathematical, spatial, naturalistic and other learning types.
+Your child’s learning style can be broken down even further — into linguistic, logical-mathematical, spatial, naturalistic and other learning types.
 Think about what has worked best for your child at home and school, when it comes to learning and play.

 Choose a homeschooling curriculum

 When it comes to curriculum, you can purchase a complete homeschool curriculum, buy textbooks and workbooks separately, create hands-on activities and projects, make supplemental lapbooks, use computer programs and much more.
-The amount of homeschooling curriculum available can be overwhelming.
-In future articles, we will review some of the major curriculum available to give you an idea of what's out there.
-Homeschool-Curriculum.org and Cathy Duffy Reviews are terrific resources for discovering different homeschooling curriculum.
+The amount of homeschooling curriculum available can be overwhelming, but Homeschool-Curriculum.org and Cathy Duffy Reviews are terrific curriculum resources to help it all make sense.

 That old saying could not ring truer when you’re taking your child’s education in your own hands.
 It takes a village — especially when you’re homeschooling.